Glossary of terms - Common terms

 The Europass online platform, an action of the European Skills Agenda, provides individuals and organisations with web-based tools and information on learning opportunities, qualifications frameworks and qualifications, guidance, skills intelligence, self-assessment tools and documentation of skills and qualifications, and connectivity with learning and employment opportunities.

-The Europass platform also offers tools and software to support digitally-signed credentials, as announced in the Digital Education Action Plan.
+The Europass platform also offers tools and software to support digitally-signed credentials, as announced in the Digital Education Action Plan through the European Digital Credentials for Learning.
 The platform interconnects with national data sources for learning opportunities and national qualifications databases or registers.

-For the purpose of this programme, these are NGOs that operate through a formally recognised structure composed of a European body/secretariat legally established for at least one year in an Erasmus+ Programme Country and of national organisations/branches in at least nine Erasmus+ Programme Countries.
+For the purpose of this programme, these are NGOs that operate through a formally recognised structure composed of a European body/secretariat legally established for at least one year in an EU Member State or third country associated to the Programme and of national organisations/branches in at least nine EU Member States and third countries associated to the Programme.
 These national organisations/branches must:

-- have a proven statutory link with the European body/secretariat;
+- have a proven statutory link1 with the European body/secretariat;

 First time applicant

-means any organisation or institution that has not previously received support as a project coordinator (applicant) under a given type of action supported by this Programme or its predecessor programme in the last seven years.
+Any participating organisation that has not previously received support as a project coordinator (applicant) under a given type of action supported by this Programme or its predecessor programme in the last seven years.

 An unforeseeable exceptional situation or event beyond the participant's control and not attributable to error or negligence on his/her part.